AdamCSmithCWS/JAGS-version-compare/README.md

 I've packaged up an RData file that contains sufficient data to demonstrate the problem (Wood Thrush data from 2000 - 2018), but alternative datasets are available using the commented-out sections 0 - 2 of the main script.
 One can choose different species and extend the time-series if desired.

+# UPDATE - possible partial solution

+The problem may be related to the "glm" sampler module in JAGS 4.3.
+If the model is run without loading the glm sampler, the model initilizes.